ReadMe and TextMine MCP Quickstart

 - Use ReadMe MCP when the agent needs to search API docs, inspect schemas, or discover endpoint details from developers.textmine.com.

-- Use TextMine-hosted MCP when the agent needs to operate TextMine resources directly through the hosted product tool surface.
+- Use TextMine MCP when the agent needs to operate TextMine resources directly through the hosted product tool surface.

 - Use Public API V3 directly when the client already has an HTTP integration layer and does not need MCP tool discovery.
 Self-service agents can complete signup and setup entirely through REST.